 Our first story to start our creative publishing collaboration with Sophiensaele is from the quite famous Adam Fletcher.
 Adam Fletcher is a 30 year old, bald, Englishman.
 He spends his days creating largely unsuccessful products for The Hipstery.
 He’s the author of the online blog series and Spiegel bestselling book “How to be German/Wie man Deutscher wird” from C.H.Beck.
-Read his hilarious open letter to Berlin after the jump.
+Read his hilarious open letter to Berlin:

 It’s me, your old buddy Berlin!
 You may remember me from such important historical moments as “American president calls himself a donut”, “here come the Russians” and “black man outruns white men to the annoyance of other white men”.
 Yeah, that’s right, Berlin!
 Brandenburg’s noisy neighbour…